apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/add-resource.en.md

 ### Description

-The `ADD RESOURCE` syntax is used to add resources for the currently selected schema.
+The `ADD RESOURCE` syntax is used to add resources for the currently selected database.